Recurrence for semi-decompositions: Introduction

 \begin{question} Does the equicontinuity make the orbit closure relations closed in general? \end{question}

-In this paper, we give an affirmative answer for Question~\ref{q:01} in the case of semi-group actions on metrizable spaces, and a similar statement holds for foliated spaces (see Corollary~\ref{th:fol}).
-In fact, we have the following relation.
+In this paper, we give an affirmative answer for Question~\ref{q:01} in the case of semi-group actions on metrizable spaces (Corollary~\ref{lem:equi001}), and a similar statement holds for foliated spaces (see Corollary~\ref{th:fol}).
+More generally, we have the following relation.

-\begin{main} Every equicontinuous semi-group action on a metrizable space is $R$-closed and of characteristic $0$. \end{main}
+\begin{main} Every weakly equicontinuous semi-decomposition on a metrizable space is $R$-closed and of characteristic $0$. \end{main}